omeka/omeka-s-enduser/docs/modules/csvimport.md

 ## Initial import settings

 Start an import by clicking on the CSV Import tab on the left-hand navigation.
 This will open the initial "Import Settings" page.
+For most spreadsheets directly exported from a software program into the correct format, these settings can be left on their defaults.

-- For the Spreadsheet option, use the "Choose File" button to select the file from your computer.
+- Use the "Choose File" button to select a spreadsheet from your computer.
-- From the **CSV column delimiter** dropdown, choose from the following options (this should match the formatting of your file) that separates different values in a row:
+- From the **CSV column delimiter** dropdown, choose from the following options (this should match the formatting of your file) the character that separates different values in a row:
 	- comma (default)
 	- semi-colon
 	- colon